villaa/DCRCDAQdoc/SLACtest/SLACtest_Plan.md

 data for this.
 Here we basically make sure that the "flashandtake" works and that the data is written in the appropriate RevD format.
 We then check if the data can be processed as it is at UMN.

+  1. be sure the file naming conventions are set up correctly, and the LazyLogger works (1.6.8.3.4)
+  2. take data with randoms in the SuperCDMS RevD data format (1.6.8.3.4)
+  3. check the output data format (1.6.8.1.12)
+  4. take automated data with "flash and take" (1.6.8.3.4)
+  5. process the data that is taken (1.6.8.3.5)

 Metrics for Success
 ===================